justincrosbie/passkeyme-docs/docs/getting-started/quick-start.md

 # 🚀 Quick Start Guide

-Get PasskeyMe integrated into your React application in under 10 minutes with our inline authentication components.
+Get Passkeyme integrated into your React application in under 10 minutes with our inline authentication components.

 ## Choose Your Framework